OpenSourceEconomics/ekw-lectures/README.rst

 This repository contains several lectures that use the ``respy`` package.

+.. class:: bold

   `Introduction to structural econometrics <https://nbviewer.jupyter.org/github/OpenSourceEconomics/respy-lectures/blob/master/lectures/introduction/notebook.ipynb>`_

 We do the following ...